-A. Sexual Harassment

-Sexual harassment means any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature when:

-- 1. Submission to such conduct is made a term or condition of an individual's employment; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such an individual; or - 3.
-Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- A. Sexual Harassment - 1.
+Sexual harassment means any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature when: - a.
+Submission to such conduct is made a term or condition of an individual's employment; - b.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such an individual; or - c.
+Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment. - 2.
 Sexual harassment is not limited to sexual favors.
-Other examples include:

-- 1. Sex-oriented verbal "teasing" or jokes; - 2.
-Repeated offensive sexual flirtations, advances, or propositions; - 3.
-Continue or repeated verbal abuse of a sexual nature; - 4.
-Graphic or degrading comments about an individual or his/her appearance; - 5.
-The display of sexually suggestive objects or pictures; - 6.
-Subtle pressure for sexual activity; or - 7.
-Inappropriate physical contact - B. Other Forms of Harassment disability, genetic information or background, marital status, military status, or other legally protected status, and

-Harassment is verbal, physical, visual, or other conduct that denigrates or shows hostility or aversion toward an individual because of race, color, religion, gender, sex, sexual orientation, national origin, ancestry, age,
+Other examples include: - a.
+Sex-oriented verbal "teasing" or jokes; - b.
+Repeated offensive sexual flirtations, advances, or propositions; - c.
+Continued or repeated verbal abuse of a sexual nature; - d.
+Graphic or degrading comments about an individual or his/her appearance; - e.
+The display of sexually suggestive objects or pictures; - f.
+Subtle pressure for sexual activity; or - g.
+Inappropriate physical contact. - B. Other Forms of Harassment - 1.
+Harassment is verbal, physical, visual, or other conduct that denigrates or shows hostility or aversion toward an individual because of race, color, religion, gender, sex, sexual orientation, national origin, ancestry, age, disability, genetic information or background, marital status, military status, gender identity, or other legally protected status, and